eersoy93/E93/README.md

 Copyright (c) 2022-2025 Erdem Ersoy (eersoy93).

-Licensed with MIT License.
-See LICENSE file for details.
+Licensed with GPLv2 License.
+See LICENSE file for license text.

-**NOTE:** bin/stage2_eltorito, shell/mb_header.h and shell/mb_info.h is GNU GPLv2 licensed because GNU GRUB 0.97 is licensed with GNU GPLv2.
+**NOTE:** bin/stage2_eltorito, shell/mb_header.h and shell/mb_info.h is GNU GPLv2 licensed and these are from GNU GRUB 0.97.

 **NOTE 2:** The copyright of GNU GRUB 0.97 (from https://www.gnu.org/software/grub/):